inveniosoftware-contrib/workflow/docs/index.rst

 next; whether to continue, stop, jump back, jump forward and few other options.

-This is actually a *feature*, I knew that there will be a lot of possible exceptions and transition states to implement for NLP processing and I also wanted to make the workflow engine simple and fast -- but it has disadvantages, you can make more errors and workflow engine will not warn you.
+This is actually a *feature*, useful when there are a lot of possible exceptions and transition states to implement for NLP processing, as well as useful to make the workflow engine simple and fast -- but it also has disadvantages, as the workflow engine will not warn in case of errors.

 The workflow module comes with many patterns that can be directly used in the definition of the pipeline, such as IF, IF_NOT, PARALLEL_SPLIT and